Low Back Pain in Athletes; Causes, Prevention, and Treatment

 Athletes’ low back pain is influenced by age, training history, injuries, and biomechanical factors.
 Treatment options include rest, physical therapy, drugs, massage therapy, acupuncture, and chiropractic adjustments.

-Prevention is often the most effective way to deal with low back pain in athletes.
-There are several strategies athletes can adopt to minimize their risk of developing this condition:
+Prevention is often the most effective approach to managing low back pain in athletes.
+By incorporating specific strategies, athletes can greatly decrease their chances of experiencing this condition.
+Some key practices include:

 · Warm-up and Cool-down Routines